Hamiltonian formalism for nonlinear Schr\"{o}dinger equations: Conclusion

 \section{Conclusion}

-The Dirac-Bergmann algorithm is used to construct the Hamiltonian from a degenerate Lagrangians.
+The Dirac-Bergmann algorithm is used to construct the Hamiltonian from degenerate Lagrangians.
 The algorithm introduces a set of constraints and their corresponding Lagrange multipliers in order to obtain consistent Hamilton equations of motion.
-By studying different degenerate Lagrangians, we conclude that, for nonlinear equations, the form of nonlinearity does not change the dynamics of the constraints.
-However, the change of the order in the spatial derivative of the dispersion term dramatically changes the constraint dynamics.
+By studying different degenerate Lagrangians, we conclude that, for nonlinear Schr\"{o}dinger equations, the form of nonlinearity or the order of spatial derivatives does not change the dynamics of the constraints.
+However, introducing a new field to treat the higher-order derivatives appearing in the Lagrangian generates secondary constraints.
+The constraints naturally are the same as the definition of the new fields.